Osei365/player-analysis/README.md

 **INSTALLATION**

-The packages need to install the tool used is contained in the REQUIREMENT.TXT file.
+The packages needed to install the tool used is contained in the REQUIREMENT.TXT file.
 Although an easy way to go about it is to install ANACONDA distribution.

-**THANK YOU**
+**THANK YOU!**